Jewels 5th Ring

 Jewels 5th Ring was a mixed martial arts (MMA) event held by MMA promotion Jewels.
 The event took place on September 13, 2009 at Shinjuku Face in Kabukicho, Tokyo, Japan.

 Background

-Jewels announced on August 5, 2009 that Jewels 5th Ring would take placed at Shinjuku Face, headlining South Korean fighter and Deep veteran Seo Hee Ham against Misaki Takimoto and with the first Rough Stone Grand Prix tournament with three weight classes.
+Jewels announced on August 5, 2009 that Jewels 5th Ring would take place at Shinjuku Face, headlining South Korean fighter and Deep veteran Seo Hee Ham against Misaki Takimoto and with the first Rough Stone Grand Prix tournament with three weight classes.
 On August 26, 2009, Jewels added former Smackgirl champion Megumi Yabushita and German fighter Alexandra Sanchez to the card.
 Kikuyo Ishikawa was originally set to face Mami Odera as part of Rough Stone GP, but Odera got injured and Ishikawa participated in a normal bout instead of the tournament.